 The roads from Paley Street and Braywoodside run into each other is a rather sharp road junction.
 This is Touchen End, originally Twychene (1274) deriving from the Two Chains that were stretched across each road to stop travellers and levy a toll.
 A less romantic translation of the name indicates it simply means Fork in the Road.
 Iwhurst was an alternative early name for the same area.
 Tradition says that King George III, as Prince of Wales, made his first ever kill in front of the old Hind’s Head pub at Touchen End while out stag hunting in Windsor Forest: hence the pub’s name.
 It is now the large private house at the road junction (pictured).

 Early 14th century documents show that there was once a ‘Grim’s Ditch’ in the area.
-These are generally prehistoric bank and ditch features in the landscape which Saxons found so dramatic that they thought they must have been built by the chief of their gods, Woden, also known a 'Grim'.
+These are generally prehistoric bank and ditch features in the landscape which Anglo-Saxons found so dramatic that they thought they must have been built by the chief of their gods, Woden, also known by his nickname, Grim.